-Add this base map to Oliver by choosing "Digital Globe Orthophotos 2011-2012" from the "Basemaps" button, found under the lower right corner of the map frame.
+Add this base map to OLIVER by choosing "Digital Globe Orthophotos 2011-2012" from the "Basemaps" button, found under the lower right corner of the map frame.
 The base map may be used alone, or any data or other pre-cached Tiled Layers from the Available Data Layers menus may be added to the map and drawn atop the imagery (see the sample images below).

 MassGIS does not own this imagery.
 It is licensed from Digital Globe.
+MassGIS cannot distribute the image files to the public

 When displayed, the following disclaimer must be included: